justeattakeaway/JustEat.StatsD/README.md

 ### TL;DR

-We use this within our components to publish [statsd](http://github.com/etsy/statsd) metrics.
+We use this within our components to publish [statsd](http://github.com/etsy/statsd) metrics from .Net code.

-### In detail

-There's really not much else to say :-)

-We've been using this in most of our things, mostly unchanged, since around 2013.
+We've been using this in most of our things, since around 2013.

 ### Features